Tax Cuts and Jobs Act - New Income Tax Provisions

 This summary updates our summary dated December 28, 2017 (End of 2017 Summary).

-Because “architecture” and “engineering” were expressly removed from the list of those enumerated services deemed not to be a QTB, it would seem that an accounting or engineering firm would be treated as a QTB even where the firm’s principal asset is the reputation or skill of one or more of its employees or owners.
+Because “architecture” and “engineering” were expressly removed from the list of those enumerated services deemed not to be a QTB, it would seem that an architectural or engineering firm would be treated as a QTB even where the firm’s principal asset is the reputation or skill of one or more of its employees or owners.
 However, this remains uncertain at this time.

 Any reference to “Section” refers to the Internal Revenue Code of 1986, as amended.